mabdullah-nyu/DSGA-1007-Project/README.md

 # DSGA-1007

 Status (11/13 @ 18:30): Basic restaurant info scrape completed (see restaurant.json), still working to scrape review data.
 Because it's a heavy load we should work in parallel to scrape the rest of the restaurant reviews.
 To avoid scraping duplicates, let's scrape for restaurants given a designated letter.
-I'll scrape reviews from restaurant names starting from A-G for e.g.
+I'll scrape reviews from restaurant names starting from A-E for e.g.

 Doodles/scraps below